Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Statement of results

 Among other things, this framework allows for the study of exponential sums of the form

 where $t_M$ is the trace function of a perverse sheaf $M$ on the additive group~$\Gg_a$ over $\Ff_q$ and $\psi$ ranges over characters of $\Ff_{q^n}$.
-These sums are the discrete Fourier transform $\psi \mapsto S(M, \psi)$ of the function $x \mapsto t_M(x, \Ff_{q^n})$ on the finite group $\Gg_a(\Ff_{q^n})$, and the key point is that they are themselves the trace functions of another perverse sheaf on the dual group parameterizing additive characters.
+These sums are the discrete Fourier transform $\psi \mapsto S(M, \psi)$ of the function~$x \mapsto t_M(x, \Ff_{q^n})$ on the finite group $\Ff_{q^n}=\Gg_a(\Ff_{q^n})$, and the key point is that they are themselves the trace functions of another perverse sheaf on the dual group parameterizing additive characters, namely Deligne's Fourier transform of $M$.

-In a more recent conceptual breakthrough, Katz~\cite{mellin} succeeded in proving equidistribution results for families of exponential sums parameterized by multiplicative characters, despite the fact that the set of multiplicative characters of a finite field $\Ff_q$ does not naturally arise as the set of $\Ff_q$-points of an algebraic variety.
+In a more recent conceptual breakthrough, Katz~\cite{mellin} succeeded in proving equidistribution results for families of exponential sums parameterized by multiplicative characters, despite the fact that the set of multiplicative characters of a finite field $\Ff_q$ does not naturally arise as the set of~$\Ff_q$\nobreakdash-points of an algebraic variety.
 In analogy with the above, such sums are of the form

 except that $M$ is now a perverse sheaf on the multiplicative group~$\Gg_m$ over~$\Ff_q$ and~$\chi$ ranges over characters of $\Ff_{q^n}^{\times}$.
 Katz's beautiful insight was to replace points of algebraic varieties by fiber functors of tannakian categories as parameter spaces, and produce the groups governing equidistribution by means of the tannakian formalism (see \cite{fresan} for an accessible survey).
 Further work of Katz generalized this to elliptic curves \cite{katz_elliptic} and certain abelian varieties (unpublished).